 Rudy practices a partial extended maceration in which he drains the tank down to just the cap which settles on the bottom of the tank.
 Then he pumps a small amount of wine back into the tank onto the cap, fully soaking it for up to a week.
 This helps extract additional color and flavor into the wine.
 And for this wine in particular, Rudy over delivers for the price point.

 The 2018 Napa de Oro Cabernet Sauvignon Napa Valley is dark ruby in the glass; shows fruit forward aromas of blackberry, boysenberry, black cherry, with some cedar plus dessert spice aromatics (mocha and espresso) and dried tobacco leaf.
 There is plenty to like about the aromatic diversity of this bouquet.
 On the palate, offers loads of fruit including dark cherry and blackberry.
 Lingers with some white pepper, earthy mineralities, tobacco spices and savory notes.
 The tannins are well-integrated into the finish – darker in nature and slightly gravelly in their texture.
 This wine is very approachable in its youth.

 In 2021, Napa de Oro took over the space formerly known as Tudal Winery, near Calistoga and tastings are offered on property by appointment.
-We will revisit this property in 2022 and will further update our notes here.
+A major upgrade of the winery is currently under way.
+We will revisit this property in 2023 or 2024 and will further update our notes here.

 The wines are selectively distributed in parts of the Philippines and are available through their website.
 For more information or to join the Karat Wine Club, visit: www.napadeoro.com